jinhongjung/pyrwr/README.md

 	- Undirected graphs (not yet, coming soon)
 	- Bipartite networks (not yet, coming soon)
 * Algorithm types (see the details in [])
-	- Power iteration (default, exact)
+	- Power iteration (default, exact as anytime algorithms)
 	- Forward push (approximate, not yet)

 ### Caution